Ken Farmer: Goal kicking record

-Outside Football
+Personal life

 Farmer married Floris Edna Craig, a shop assistant, on 21 December 1935 at St Cuthbert's Anglican Church in Prospect.
 They had one son, Milton, born in 1941.
 Farmer saw his son for the first time after returning from war service.

 Outside of football, Farmer worked as a sales representative, chiefly for G. & R. Wills & Co.
 Ltd, before retiring in 1970.

-He died on 5 March 1982 at Modbury and was cremated.
+Farmer died on 5 March 1982 at Modbury and was cremated.
 He was survived by his wife, son and grandchildren.

-Honours
+Legacy

-Farmer was made a Life Member of the North Adelaide Football Club in 1937.
-In 1980 the "Ken Farmer Gates" were dedicated on the eastern side of North Adelaide's home ground, Prospect Oval.
-Since 1981, the leading goalkicker in the SANFL each season has been awarded the "Ken Farmer Medal".
+Farmer was made a life member of the North Adelaide Football Club in 1937.
+In 1980, the Ken Farmer Gates were dedicated on the eastern side of North Adelaide's home ground, Prospect Oval.
+Since 1981, the leading goalkicker in the SANFL each season has been awarded the Ken Farmer Medal.

-Farmer has been named as an icon of the North Adelaide Football Club.
-In 2012, the club named the northern end of the Prospect Oval the "Ken Farmer End".
-In 2000 Farmer was selected as full forward in North Adelaide's official 'Team of the Twentieth Century'.
+Farmer has been named as an official 'icon' of the North Adelaide Football Club, and in 2000 was selected as full forward in North Adelaide's official Team of the Twentieth Century.
+In 2012, the club named the northern end of Prospect Oval the Ken Farmer End.

-Farmer was inducted into the Australian Football Hall of Fame in 1998, and was an inaugural inductee to the SANFL Hall of Fame in 2002.
+Farmer was inducted into the Australian Football Hall of Fame in 1998, and was elevated to Legend status in 2025.
+He was an inaugural inductee to the SANFL Hall of Fame in 2002.